Creative-Coding-The-Hard-Way/react-p5-typescript-starter/README.md

 An opinionated starter project for using typescript, react, and p5.js in the browser.

+To get started use this repository as a template, run `npm run develop`, and make your changes in [./src/sketch.ts](./src/sketch.ts)

 ## TODO

 1. update `package.json` and replace the `publicURL` with the name of